This website is dedicated to the concept of a common, shared (‘Saanjh’) Punjabi culture.

 Despite the processes of history and politics which have undermined the unity across the region, including the partition of Punjab in 1947 as well as other movements to privilege religious over other identities of belonging, Saanjh Punjab intends to highlight various aspects of shared practices across East and West Punjab which span India and Pakistan.

-Dresses refelects the shared rich culture which both East and West Punjab have.
+Dresses reflects the shared rich culture which both East and West Punjab have.
 Culture of East and West Punjab is never complete without its dresses and food.
-A bridal wear or Shadi de Kapray is the clothing worn by a bride during wedding ceremony.
+Shadi de Kapray (bridal wear) is the clothing worn by a bride during wedding ceremony.
 Traditionally Punjabi brides use to wear red colour dress during the wedding ceremony but mostly colour depends on the religion and culture of the wedding participants.
 Traditional Anarkali are referred to be formal dresses of the old times of mughals.

 Spiritual Punjabi Text

 The Guru Granth Sahib was first compiled by the Fifth Sikh Guru, Arjan Dev, in 1604 in the city of Amritsar.
 Its second and last version was the handiwork of Guru Gobind Singh, and it was finalized at Damdama Sahib in the year 1705.
 He added the hymns of his father, Guru Tegh Bahadur, the Ninth Master, and a couplet of his own to the volume wrought a century earlier.